Politics of France: Financial courts

 France's main Court of Audit (Cour des Comptes) and regional audit courts audit government finances, public institutions (including other courts), and public entities.
 The court publishes an annual report and can refer criminal matters to public prosecutors.
 It can also directly fine public accountants for mishandling funds, and refer civil servants who misused funds to the Court of Financial and Budgetary Discipline.

 The main and regional audit courts do not judge the accountants of private organizations.
 However, in some circumstances, they may audit their accounting, especially when an organization has been awarded a government contract over a public utility or a service requiring the permanent use of the public domain or if an organization is a bidder on a government contract.
-The Court is often solicitated by various state agencies, parliamentary commissions, and public regulators, but it can also petitioned to act by any French citizen or organization operating in France.
+The Court is often solicitated by various state agencies, parliamentary commissions, and public regulators, but it can also be petitioned to act by any French citizen or organization operating in France.

 The Court's finances are overseen by financial commissions of the two Houses of the French Parliament which also set the Court's working budget in the annual Act of finances.